What is the Community Sponsorship Programme?

 Community Sponsorship is an exciting programme that gives people across Ireland the opportunity to come together as community sponsorship groups and welcome resettled refugees to their local communities.

 Refugee families have often been waiting for years on UNHCR resettlement lists in countries like Jordan and Lebanon.
 Community Sponsorship is a way to provide a welcome and a new home to people desperately in need of sanctuary.

-Community Sponsorship, as a way of welcoming refugees to Ireland, began in December 2018.
+Community Sponsorship began in December 2018.
 Since then, almost 20 groups nationwide have taken part in the programme and the number is growing.
-Excitingly, several have already welcomed refugees to their communities.
+Several groups have already welcomed refugees to their communities.
 You can learn more about some of the groups in Cork and the families that have arrived in this feature in The Echo.
 You can also read about the first Gaeltacht-based Community Sponsorship group in this feature from the Irish Examiner.